MartynLLM/OPTAIN_Pareto_Demo/README.md

 ## Overview

-ParetoPick-R is a based on code developed by Dr. Cordula Wittekind as part of the Horizon Europe funded [OPTAIN project](https://www.optain.eu/).
+ParetoPick-R is based on [code](https://github.com/cowitt/ParetoPick-R) developed by Dr. Cordula Wittekind as part of the Horizon Europe funded [OPTAIN project](https://www.optain.eu/).
 The code presented here is a comprehensive Shiny web application designed for analyzing Pareto optimization results through advanced clustering and visualization techniques.
 The application provides tools for exploring multi-objective optimization solutions, performing correlation analysis, applying Principal Component Analysis (PCA), and implementing clustering algorithms to identify representative solutions from Pareto fronts.

 ## Features